taoshidev/request-network/VALIDATOR_INSTRUCTIONS.md

 #### General Deployment Information

-The Validator Node can be deployed anywhere that supports Node.js, with or without Docker.
-At Taoshi, we deploy our own Validator Node in AWS ECS and Elastic Beanstalk.
+The Validator Server can be deployed anywhere that supports Node.js, with or without Docker.
+At Taoshi, we deploy our own Validator Server on AWS ECS and Elastic Beanstalk.
 The project source code is set up with workflows for deployment to AWS ECS and/or AWS Elastic Beanstalk.

 #### Deploying with AWS Elastic Beanstalk CLI (EB CLI)